elemprod/lptask/test/POSIX/README.md

-# POSIX Test Project's
+# Scheduler Testing

+A series of projects have been created to test the scheduler library.
+The test can be ran individually or as a group using a shell script.

-Each of project's are designed to be compiled and ran on a POSIX system (Linux, OSX, Raspberry Pi or Windows under Cygwin) and require the GCC toolchain to be installed.
+Each of project's is designed to be compiled and ran on a POSIX system (Linux, OSX, Raspberry Pi or Windows under Cygwin) and require the GCC toolchain to be installed.
 The host system must have console access to monitor the results.

+Each of the test programs return 0 if all of the test's pass and or 1 if any of the tests fail.
+This approach was chosen to make it easy to batch run the tests from a shell script.

-The projects are meant to be used for testing the scheduler library since any POSIX system would already have similar functionality built in.
+The test projects are meant to be used for testing the scheduler library since any POSIX system would already have similar functionality to the scheduler built in.

-# Setup
+# Testing Setup

-Clone the CRC library from:
+The external CRC library is setup as git submodule.
+You may need to clone it if it doesn't already exist.

+Source:
 https://github.com/gityf/crc.git

-to the POSIX folder:
+Location:
 /test/POSIX/external/crc

 # Projects

 ## Task State Access Test
 test/POSIX/projects/access_test/

 The project tests the [Task State](../../docs/task_state.md) access protection mechanism.
 The access protection is verified for each of the possible task states.

 ### Usage